 Graduate students enrolled in an accredited landscape architecture or equivalent program such as landscape or architectural history, archaeology, historic preservation, or horticulture are invited to apply, and are selected by The Research Fellowship Committee consisting of members of the Garden Club of Virginia, professional landscape architects, practitioners in the field of horticulture and historic preservation, and educators.
 Only one student is selected to receive each of the two available fellowships: The Rudy J. Favretti Fellowship and William D. Rieley Fellowship.

-Cheryl earned a certificate in Landscape Design from the Landscape Institute (LI) at the Boston Architectural College in 2011, where she identified her interest in historical landscape preservation while completing her design capstone project, "Placemaking in Historic South Natick."
-She is currently enrolled in the College's Master of Design Studies program in Historic Preservation (MDS-HP), augmenting her interest specifically in historic landscape preservation through an independent study with LI instructor Phyllis Andersen.
-The low-residency online format of the MDS-HP enables Cheryl to pursue the degree from Richmond, VA where she lives and will engage in the fellowship opportunity.
-Cheryl also holds a Ph.D. in Molecular Genetics and Cell Biology from the University of Chicago, and a Bachelor's Degree in Biology from the University of Pennsylvania.
+Cheryl earned a certificate in Landscape Design from the Landscape Institute at The Boston Architectural College in 2011, where she identified her interest in historical landscape preservation while completing her design capstone project, "Placemaking in Historic South Natick."
+She is currently enrolled in the College's Master of Design Studies program in Historic Preservation, augmenting her interest specifically in historic landscape preservation through an independent study with landscape instructor Phyllis Andersen.
+The online format of the MDS program enables Cheryl to pursue the degree from Richmond, VA where she lives and will engage in the fellowship opportunity.
+Cheryl also holds a PhD in molecular genetics and cell biology from the University of Chicago and a bachelor's degree in biology from the University of Pennsylvania.

 The Garden Club of Virginia is an association of 47 clubs whose members are made up of more than 3,300 civic leaders throughout the state.
 These members are dedicated to promoting gardening among amateurs; protecting native trees, wild flowers and birds; encouraging conservation of natural resources; promoting civic planting; encouraging roadside beautification, and aiding in the restoration and preservation of historic gardens in Virginia.
 Most notably, the Garden Club of Virginia is recognized for its Historic Garden Week, a nine-day statewide open house of private and public gardens.
 Income from the tour is used to fund restoration projects of historic gardens and landscapes which are open to the public throughout Virginia.
 Over fourteen million dollars has been raised since its inception in 1929, enabling more than forty historic sites to have been restored.